FlowFX/flowfx.de/posts/install-a-python-virtual-environment-on-macos.md

 .. type: text
 -->

+*Update 23/02/2018: don't do this!
+Do this: [My Python Development Environment, 2018 Edition](https://jacobian.org/writing/python-environment-2018/) by Jacop Kaplan-Moss.*

+---

 This one is for my amazing designer [Angélica](https://angelica-ramos.com).
 I should have written it before I failed to install a Python virtual environment on her machine this week.

 First of all: trust me, when I tell you that you want to use a virtual environment for your Python work.
 Second: there are many ways to install and use virtual environments.
 This one works for me(TM).